 In the lead-up to Paris, the United States has also been engaging with all major powers.

-Kerry and President Barack Obama held regular and intense talks with their Chinese, Brazilian and Indian counterparts in past the weeks , according to US officials.
+Kerry and President Barack Obama held regular and intense talks with their Chinese, Brazilian and Indian counterparts in the weeks leading up to Paris, according to US officials.

 © 2015 AFP